snowiow/SIFT/README.md

 ## -p [ --subpixel ] arg (=0)
 Sets the subpixel flag to on(1) or off(0).
 If it is set to on, the algorithm works on subpixel accuracy.
-This is accomplished through doubling the size of the inital image and and set a Gaussian with sigma=1.0 onto it.
+This is accomplished through doubling the size of the initial image and set a Gaussian with sigma=1.0 onto it.
 Like mentioned in the paper, a base sigma of 0.5 is assumed in the original image.
-Every further calulation is based on the doubled version.
+Every further calculation is based on the doubled version.
 If this flag is set to off, the algorithm starts with the initial image.